Approximately 7.6 percent of the U.S. adult population (17.9 million people) suffers from some kind of voice disorder.

 Do You Need a Speech Therapist?

 Are you interested in working with a speech therapist to treat your vocal nodules or recover properly from your surgery?
 Do you want to work with a professional without having to leave your house?

-Contact us at Great Speech today to schedule a free consultation and find out whether or not our services are right for you.
+Contact us by clicking the button below to schedule a free consultation and find out whether or not our services are right for you.